mregydev/dbyaml/Readme.md

       - SchoolId ref School
 ```

-{Dbconfig} contains information for the database provider including :
+## **Dbconfig** contains information for the database provider including :

 ## Source
 Database type you are using which is currently only mongodb that is supported in the future other types will be supported
 ## ConnectionStr
 Connection string for database

-##intallPackages
+## intallPackages
 If true then related packages to datasource will be installed otherwise it will not be installed

+## Entities
-{Entities} contains information for the data access entities and each entity contains property called {Fields} which contains list of string representing properties of this entity with each one contains property name and property type which now can be either (String,Number,Boolean, ref)
+Entities contains information for the data access entities and each entity contains property called **Fields** which contains list of string representing properties of this entity with each one contains property name and property type which now can be either **String,Number,Boolean, ref**

 After building your dbconfig.yaml file run following command